 Author Archive: Edward Monti

 Ed is a devout Roman Catholic who loves people, animals, nature, cooking and of course all things Catholic.
 He was born and raised in Brooklyn, New York of first generation Italian American parents.
-He is married to a wonderful faith filled woman and they share their lives with a wonderful Great Pyrenees named after the Arch Angel Raphael.
-Ed works on Wall Street and assists at daily Mass during his lunch hour.
-He enjoys spending time with the Lord in Eucharistic Adoration and is an Extraordinary Minister of the Blessed Sacrament in his home parish.
+He is married to a wonderful faith filled woman and they share their lives with a beautiful Great Pyrenees rescue dog named after the Arch Angel Raphael.
+Ed works on Wall Street and assists at Daily Mass during his lunch hour.
+He enjoys spending time with the Lord in Eucharistic Adoration, Lectio Divino and praying the Holy Rosary.